Gracie Pwerle Morton

 COMMUNITY: Utopia, NT

 Gracie Pwerle Morton's career began in the 1970's with the Utopia Women's Batik Group and on canvas in the late 1980's.
 Her work has been well received in galleries throughout Australia and around the world.
-Gracie works with great strength and dynamism of the Utopian women artists that continue across the generations.
-Gracie's delicate dotting and colour variation uses an aerial perspective to portray the seasonal changes of the Arnwekety - the Bush Plum, a plant of great significance to the women of Gracie's traditional country, Mosquito Bore.
+Gracie worked with great strength and dynamism of the Utopian women artists that continue across the generations.
+Gracie's delicate dotting and colour variation used an aerial perspective to portray the seasonal changes of the Arnwekety - the Bush Plum, a plant of great significance to the women of Gracie's traditional country, Mosquito Bore.

 The delightfully subtle paintings of the Arnwekety - the Bush Plum, depict the changing seasonal influences on a plant that is of the greatest significance to the Alyawarre women of the Eastern Desert region of the Northern Territory.
 The incredible finesse of Gracie's style creates a wonderful lyricism in her works, causing a three-dimensionality that pulls at the eye guiding the viewer through the soft, outward-reaching fields of colour, while simultaneously transfixing one in its undulations.